MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/overview-customer-intent-agent.md

 ---
-title: Overview of customer intent agent
+title: Overview of Customer Intent Agent
-description: Learn about what is customer intent agent and how it works in Dynamics 365 Contact Center and Dynamics 365 Customer Service.
+description: Learn about what is Customer Intent Agent and how it works in Dynamics 365 Contact Center and Dynamics 365 Customer Service.
 author: neeranelli
 ms.author: nenellim
 ms.reviewer: